polterguy/polterguy.github.io/index.md

 based upon what role(s) the user belongs to.

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.
-And the resulting Angular code is also very clean, and easy to modify.
+The Angular code also perfectly follows all TSLint rules, making it highly readable and easily modified.

 ## Screenshots